WordPress Speed Killer

 In many other articles, we address the question of how to identify bottlenecks in your WordPress performance and solve these performance brakes.

 Of course, there are more WordPress speed killers than those listed here.
 Can you think of any other particularly important points?
-Leave a comment and help the community to optimize their websites even better.
+Please leave a comment and help the community to optimise their websites even better.